Updated September 25, 2021

-Laura’s even better known for her first memoir, An Italian Affair, which tells the beginning of her story of post-divorce travel and romance.
+No stranger to female travel memoirs, Laura’s even better known for her first book, An Italian Affair, which tells the beginning of her story of post-divorce travel and romance.
 As you can probably guess, both are in the vein of Elizabeth Gilbert’s Eat, Pray, Love (and I don’t say that as a bad thing!).

 Recommended for anyone who dreams of travel and romance

 9. Cruising Attitude: Tales of Crashpads, Crew Drama, and Crazy Passengers at 35,000 Feet – Heather Poole

 Heather spent fifteen years working as a flight attendant, so she has plenty of fodder for this tell-all book about the job.
 From the strenuous training and hiring process to the high expectations and demanding schedules, being a flight attendant is not as glamorous as it might seem.

 Packed with stories of drama involving passengers, pilots, flight attendants, and airlines (both on board and on the ground) this book is as funny as it is eye-opening.
 Plus, it’s a quick and easy read – perfect for your next flight!

 Recommended for anyone who’s curious about what it’s actually like to be a flight attendant